imzqqq/chat/server/chat/python/api-spec/proposals/1772-groups-as-rooms.md

 purposes.
 Examples include:

- * Allowing users to discover different rooms related to a particular topic: for example "official chat.dingshunyu.top rooms".
+ * Allowing users to discover different rooms related to a particular topic: for example "official chat.imzqqq.top rooms".
  * Allowing administrators to manage permissions across a number of rooms: for example "a new employee has joined my company and needs access to all of our rooms".